umaarabdullah/STM32F446RE-Smart-Buiding-Controller-UART-Interface/README.md

 # STM32F446Re_USART_Baremetal

-A tribute to Juice Wrld.
-999 Forever <3.

 ## About the project.

 A building Controller using STM32 USART and GPIO for Building/Apartment Light, Temperature, Water Supply, and Humidity Control.